Life Insurance with COPD and Asthma (2026)

 You can get life insurance with COPD and asthma, though coverage options and rates vary based on your health condition and insurer's underwriting guidelines.
 Mild asthma that's controlled with occasional inhaler use has minimal impact on coverage options.
 Moderate to severe COPD requires more specialized underwriting, but doesn't eliminate your options.

-Traditional policies, including term and whole, work well for well-controlled cases.
+Traditional policies, such as term and whole, work well for well-controlled cases.
 No-exam life insurance accepts applicants regardless of their health status or medical conditions.

 bookshelves icon